mmondics/openshift-intro/README.md

 38. **Run the following command to clean up most of the objects in your project**.
 Remember to change the value of `NN`.

     ```text
-    oc delete all --all -n userNN-project
+    oc delete all --all -n zcxwsNN-project
     ```

     This will delete some of the objects in your project, but it will not delete the secret you created.